 Weed Control 101

-First up is controlling the weeds you can see growing in your landscape, walkways or walls with a spray for killing live weeds.
-We recommend using Roundup Weed Killer and there are a number of different kinds depending on what you are looking to get rid of.
+STEP ONE: First up is controlling the weeds you can see growing in your landscape, walkways or walls with a spray for killing live weeds.
+We recommend using either Roundup Weed Killer or Natria Weed Killer by Bayer and there are a number of different kinds depending on what you are looking to get rid of.
 It is absorbed by the leaves of the weed/plant and then with sun and warm temperatures the weed will start to die from within.

 For those of you that still have reservations about using Roundup around children or pets due to all the negative media that is out there, then I would suggest using the Organic Avenger line of weed control products.
 It is made out of citrus oils and burns the plant.
 You may have to use more of it or apply more often but if it gives you piece of mind and takes care of the weeds then go for it.
+I use this in my yard and I order it online (concentrated liquid) to mix with water in a sprayer from Home Depot so easy to apply.
 The only other recommendation would be good old fashion hand pulling as long as you have the time and patience.
-I have heard it’s a gardener’s form of therapy to relieve stress 🙂
+But again pulling live weeds just brings back more but I have heard it’s a gardener’s form of therapy to relieve stress 🙂

 If you have any questions you can also feel free to contact me directly and we can discuss your particular needs over the phone.
-If your landscape is out of control and needs some TLC give us a call and we can give you an estimate to get it back in check so you can maintain it again.
-Kim
+If your landscape is out of control and needs some TLC give us a call and we can give you an estimate to get it back in check so it’s Picture Perfect again 🙂 Kim